 One of the common postendodontic complications is postoperative endodontic discomfort.
-Postoperative pain has been documented to occur in 3% to 58% of patients.
-Different measures have been taken to reduce pain during endodontic treatment such as using analgesics prior to the procedure, long-acting anesthetics and occlusal reduction.
-Postoperative pain, on the other hand, typically follows a predictable course of decrease in which the pain level is halved on the first postoperative day and then reduced to 10% of the base level on the seventh day.
+Postoperative pain has been documented to occur in 3% to 58% of patients1.
+Different measures have been taken to reduce pain during endodontic treatment such as using analgesics prior to the procedure, long-acting anesthetics and occlusal reduction2.
+Postoperative pain, on the other hand, typically follows a predictable course of decrease in which the pain level is halved on the first postoperative day and then reduced to 10% of the base level on the seventh day3.

 Postoperative pain is multifactorial and cannot be attributed to a single cause.
 Mechanical, chemical, and microbial factors associated with root canal instrumentation contribute to periapical inflammation, affecting both pain prevalence and intensity.
-Additionally, pain perception is subjective and influenced by social, cultural, and psychological factors, leading to variability among patients.
+Additionally, pain perception is subjective and influenced by social, cultural, and psychological factors, leading to variability among patients4.
 Percussion and biting sensitivity are reliable indicators of apical inflammation.
-According to the American Association of Endodontists (AAE) Glossary of Endodontic Terms, symptomatic apical periodontium, producing clinical symptoms including a painful response to biting and/or percussion or palpation.
+According to the American Association of Endodontists (AAE) Glossary of Endodontic Terms, symptomatic apical periodontitis is defined as "Inflammation, usually of the apical periodontium, producing clinical symptoms including a painful response to biting and/or percussion or palpation.
 It might or

-Corresponding Author Sundus Aleem Email: drsundusm@gmail.com Affiliations: Liaquat University of Medical and Health Sciences (LUMHS), Jamshoro1,2,3,4,5,6 Postgraduate Resident Associate Professor Medical Officer House Officer Submitted: August 22, 2024 Revised: January 30, 2025 Accepted: February 18, 2025 might not be associated with an apical radiolucent area".
-This condition increases the risk of severe postoperative pain.
+Corresponding Author Sundus Aleem1 Email: drsundusm@gmail.com Affiliations: Liaquat University of Medical and Health Sciences (LUMHS), Jamshoro Postgraduate Resident^{1,6} Associate Professor2 Medical Officer^{3,4} House Officer5 Submitted: August 22, 2024 Revised: January 30, 2025 Accepted: February 18, 2025 might not be associated with an apical radiolucent area".
+This condition increases the risk of severe postoperative pain5.

-In a study, the mean pain score at 6 days after instrumentation was significantly lower in the occlusal reduction group than in the non-occlusal reduction group (2.44±0.86 vs. 3.24±0.89; p = 0.0005).
-While another study reported post-treatment pain scores at 24 hours and found comparable levels between the occlusal adjustment and control groups, no statistically significant difference was observed (p=0.991).
-By 72 hours, pain scores had declined in both groups.
-Although slightly higher scores were noted in the occlusal adjustment group compared to the control group, the difference remained statistically non-significant (p=0.219).
-In a study by Ahmed et al., occlusal reduction significantly reduced postoperative pain intensity at 12 hours (mean reduction 1.84±2.18 in the intervention group vs. 2.64±2.72 in the control group) and 48 hours after root canal instrumentation (mean pain 0.95±1.71 in the occlusal reduction group vs. 1.06±1.90 in the control group).
-Additionally, occlusal reduction lowered the likelihood of moderate-to-severe pain by 53.2% at 24 hours and 37.7% in the non-occlusal reduction group.
+In a study, the mean pain score at 6 days after instrumentation was significantly lower in the occlusal reduction group than in the non-occlusal reduction group (2.44±0.86 vs. 3.24±0.89; p = 0.0005)6.
+The role of occlusal contacts in post-endodontic pain has been highlighted in previous research.
+However, studies using calcium hydroxide dressing and root canal preparation found no statistically significant difference in postoperative pain between occlusal reduction and non-reduction groups (p > 0.05)^{6,7}.
+In a study by Ahmed et al.8, occlusal reduction significantly reduced postoperative pain intensity at 12 hours (mean reduction 1.84±2.18 in the intervention group vs. 2.64±2.72 in the control group) and 48 hours after root canal instrumentation (mean pain 0.95±1.71 in the occlusal reduction group vs. 1.06±1.90 in the control group).
+Additionally, occlusal reduction lowered the likelihood of moderate-to-severe pain by 53.2% at 24 hours and 37.7% in the non-occlusal reduction group8.